orblivion/ntfy/.sandstorm/README_DETAILS.md

     * External links all open in a new window
 - [ ] Test that known working apps still work
     * Tusky
+    * Element (It doesn't even work correctly when connected to ntfy.sh!
+However we can check if we see messages if we do a full export/backup of the Android app.)
     * UP Example
     * (TODO - add to list - see research)
 - [ ] Test that clients still work